aiven/devportal/docs/products/mysql/concepts/replication-lagging.rst

 .. code::

-    mysql> show replica status\G
+    mysql> show slave statusG

-Your output should looks similar to this:
+With this command, you can find information about the configuration and status of the connection between the replica server and the source server.

 .. code::